 Adults at least 55 years of age who love to learn are invited to take part in the "College Over 55" program through which adults can audit regular undergraduate courses.
 "Audit" means the adult learner earns no credit and generally does not participate in homework and exams.
 Adult learners can take advantage of interesting lectures, meaningful discussions, readings on fascinating topics and continued intellectual growth.
 Participants may select available classes from the Pitt-Greensburg schedule and pay only \$25 for each course.
+Class "enrollment" is contingent upon available space in the class as well as instructor permission.
 For additional information and to register, contact the Office of the Registrar, 724-836-9899.